 skeletal muscle cells.

-- It can occur almost anywhere in the body.
+It can start almost anywhere in the body.
 The most common places are the head and

-neck; urinary and reproductive organs; arms and legs; and chest and belly (abdomen).
+neck; urinary and reproductive organs; arms and legs; and chest and belly.

-- Symptoms depend on the size and the location of the tumor.
+Symptoms depend on the size of the tumor and where it is.
 A lump or swelling, pain,

-bleeding, trouble urinating or having bowel movement are some symptoms.
+bleeding, and trouble urinating or having bowel movements are some symptoms.

-- Tests include different imaging studies and biopsy of the tumor.
+Tests include imaging studies and biopsy of the tumor.

 for that visit.

 Know how you can contact your child’s provider after office hours.
 This is important